Best Free Transcription Software in 2026

 • Easy to use

-• Good fit for meetings and lectures
+• Good fit for students and teams

 Cons